 Examples of a Section 171/174 Licence:

-Evidence of permission to connect to Utility’s plant/apparatus (if applicable)
+- Evidence of permission to connect to Utility’s plant/apparatus (if applicable).
+Fees will be applicable and conditions attached.

 Application evaluation process